Accessibility Resources at UMBC

 Employee requests for disability-based workplace accommodations are confidentially administered and/or reviewed by the ADA Coordinator.
 Employees requesting accommodation shall provide medical documentation in support of a disability determination directly to the Accessibility Manager.
 While a range of documentation can be provided, employees are encouraged to have their healthcare provider review, if not complete the Employee Healthcare Provider Inquiry Form to assure that only relevant information is provided.
 If an employee is uncertain about accommodation options, they may search the Job Accommodation Network website to explore further information in terms of their diagnosis and the limitations they are experiencing.
 If more information is needed regarding the work being performed, position descriptions are available from Human Resources, and additional performance criteria within the PMP (staff) or FAR (faculty) processes may inform the discussion with the medical provider.
 Once adequate documentation has been provided, the request for accommodation will be reviewed in terms of what is effective given essential job functions and operational necessities, while avoiding undue hardship situations.
 Substitutions may be provided in lieu of a specific request provided that the accommodation is effective.
 Formal accommodation determination results in a letter describing the accommodation that informs the employee and their supervisor of the accommodation, its anticipated duration, and the time period for revisiting the process.

-Inquiries concerning the application of the Americans with Disabilities Act, as amended, and/or Section 504 of the Rehabilitation Act of 1973 may be referred to:
+Employee inquiries concerning the application of the Americans with Disabilities Act, as amended, and/or Section 504 of the Rehabilitation Act of 1973 may be referred to:

 Stephanie Lazarus, ADA Coordinator